 The main flash array is divided into erase units called sectors.
-The sectors are organized as uniform 256-kbyte sectors.
+The sectors are organized either as a hybrid combination of 4-KB and 64-KB sectors, or as uniform 256-KB sectors.
+The sector organization depends on the device model selected, see "Ordering information" on page 150.